rgilks/spf-mcp/docs/spec.md

-# Savage Pathfinder – MCP Server & Voice GM (Cloudflare) – Full Specification
+# Savage Pathfinder MCP Server - Technical Specification

-**Purpose:** Build a production‑ready Model Context Protocol (MCP) server that persists and orchestrates a complete _Pathfinder for Savage Worlds_ ("Savage Pathfinder") game state while GPT‑5 (Voice Mode) performs as the Game Master.
-The system supports natural, hands‑free play: players talk to the GM; the GM speaks back, rolls dice, deals initiative cards, tracks positions on a battlemap, reads dice rolled on camera, and enforces core rules.
+**Purpose:** A production-ready Model Context Protocol (MCP) server that persists and orchestrates a complete _Pathfinder for Savage Worlds_ ("Savage Pathfinder") game state while GPT-5 (Voice Mode) performs as the Game Master.
+The system supports natural, hands-free play: players talk to the GM; the GM speaks back, rolls dice, deals initiative cards, tracks positions on a battlemap, and enforces core rules.

+> **Note:** This is the technical specification.
+For user documentation, see [README.md](../README.md).

 ---